A good 2.1 Honours undergraduate degree. If you studied your first degree outside the UK, see the international entry requirements.

-- Brings together students and academic staff from the humanities, social sciences, and physical sciences - offering an interdisciplinary degree that is unique within St Andrews.
+- Brings together students from the humanities, social sciences, and physical sciences - offering an interdisciplinary degree that is unique within St Andrews.

-- Your summer research project can take the form of a practice-based submission comprising a practical component (such as a video essay, curation work, website design) with a written reflective component or a standard written dissertation.
+- Your summer research project can take the form of a practice-based submission based on a practical component such as a video essay, curation work, or website design or a standard written dissertation.

 What might a specialist in English literature, a computer scientist, and a physicist have to say about climate change?
 How might a linguist, a social anthropologist, and a biologist approach concepts of time in the 21st century?
 The MLitt Contemporary Studies considers how issues deemed to be contemporary are approached differently by different academic disciplines as well as by those outside academia.
 Bringing together academic staff from the humanities, social sciences, and physical sciences, this programme offers an interdisciplinary degree that is unique within St Andrews and rare in any academic context in the UK.

 The multidisciplinary approach means that you will think beyond the concepts, theories, and methodologies of any single academic discipline as well as learn how to challenge disciplinary stereotypes and start to develop a common lexicon that bridges disciplinary divides.